davidarchanjo/spring-boot-r2dbc-pagination/README.md

 ```bash
 $ ./mvnw spring-boot:run
 ```
-From the above execution, we are using as the source database the [H2 database](https://www.h2database.com/html/main.html), which is a memory database engine.
+From the above execution, we are using the [H2 database](https://www.h2database.com/html/main.html) as the source database, which is a memory database engine.
 If you want to test the application with a physical database like PostgreSQL you simply need to go to the [pom.xml](./pom.xml) and replace the r2dbc's H2 dependency by:
 ```xml
 <dependency>
     <groupId>io.r2dbc</groupId>